Our Story

 2012

-Expansion of the port's general cargo handling capacity to 20 million tons per annum (mtpa) of dry bulk commodities and over 6 million tons of liquid products is kicked off.
-Thirty million TEU celebrated.
-The port won the Most Improved Terminal in the AME region at the APM Terminals Awards, Corporate Social Responsibility at the Containerisation Awards, and Green Habitat at the Oman Green Awards.
+Port of Salalah began expanding its General Cargo capacity to 20 million tons of dry bulk and over 6 million tons of liquid products, celebrated handling 30 million TEUs, and received multiple awards, including Most Improved Terminal, Corporate Social Responsibility, and Green Habitat at Oman Green Awards.

 2011